 Items for the Committee agenda may be submitted only by Commission staff and members of the Committee after consultation with the co-chairs and the Administrator of Accreditation.
 The organization and production of the agenda is a responsibility of the Administrator of Accreditation in consultation with the co-chairs.

-604 COPIES OF THE AGENDA FOR PUBLIC
+604 Accessibility of the AGENDA FOR PUBLIC

-Copies of the Committee agenda will be available to all members of the public on the Commission’s webpage 10 days prior to the Committee meeting.
+The Committee agenda will be available to all members of the public on the Commission’s webpage 10 days prior to the Committee meeting.

 605 AGENDA COVER PAGE

-The cover page of the agenda shall include a recommendation of file designation and indicate if it is an “Action” or “Information”” item.
+The cover page of the agenda shall include a recommendation of file designation and indicate if it is an “Action” or “Information” item.

 CHAPTER 7